giellalt/giellalt.github.io/proof/TheSpellerErrorModel.md

 ## Corpus weight

 It is possible to add a corpus of (preferably) correctly spelled text.
-The largest corpus in hse here is for North Sámi, 3.3M words of running text.
+The largest corpus in use here is for North Sámi, 3.3M words of running text.
 When compiling the spellers, we get 3 values (here, the example is from South Sámi):

 ```sh
 *** Weight for most frequent corpus wordform: jïh	3.220384